raphaelleroffo/raphaelleroffo.github.io/_posts/2022-01-23-advanced-tutorial4.md

 ## V. Filtering point data based on travel time

-We now want to find out, within our 15min cycling isochrone from Trafalgar Square, whether there are any arts centres accessible within 10 minutes walk of Trafalgar square.
-We will then check which theatres are within a 10 minute walk from any of these arts centres.
+We now want to find out, within our 15min cycling isochrone from Trafalgar Square, whether there are any theatres accessible within 10 minutes walk of Trafalgar square.
+We will then check which art centres are within another 10 minute cycle from any of these pre-selected theatres.

 ### 5.1 Get the point data